Tine-m/docker-ci-intro/deck/DockerWebApp.md

 The file path . defines the location of the Dockerfile in the current directory, and the \-t argument tags the resulting image, where the **repository** name is the springboot-docker-demo and the tag is the latest.

 After the build is successfully finished, we can check to see if it appears in the list of docker images available locally.
-To do so, we can execute the below command:
+To do so, execute this command:

 ```docker
 docker images